 - Depth knob: controls the amount of phase effect mixed with dry signal.
 In “Vibrato” mode, this acts as a volume control.

 - Phase/Vibrato switch: removes the dry signal to create a vibe/vibrato effect depending on the setting of the other controls.

 - Resonance knob: controls the regeneration/feedback of the phased signal.

-From stationary and resonant to slow and mellow to fast and swirly, The Grand Orbiter does it all and sound perfect whilst doing so!
+From stationary and resonant to slow and mellow to fast and swirly, The Grand Orbiter does it all and sounds perfect whilst doing so!

 Boss PH-3 Phase Shifter

-Last but not least, let’s talk about the Boss PH-3 Phase Shifter (link to check the price on Amazon): one of many awesome pedals from Boss.
+Last but not least, let's talk about the Boss PH-3 Phase Shifter: one of many awesome pedals from Boss.